StockSharp/doc/en/topics/Designer_Creating_strategy_from_dll.md

 ![Designer Creating a DLL cube in Visual Studio 04](../images/Designer_Creating_DLL_element_in_Visual_Studio_04.png)

+If the strategy uses charting interfaces, it is necessary to include the NuGet package [StockSharp.Charting.Interfaces](https://www.nuget.org/packages/stockSharp.charting.interfaces).
+These interfaces do not contain the logic of the actual chart and are only needed for compiling the code.
+In the case of launching the strategy in **Designer**, real data rendering on the chart will occur through these interfaces.

 4. After creating the strategy, the project needs to be built by pressing **Build Solution** in the **Build** tab.

 ![Designer Creating a DLL cube in Visual Studio 01](../images/Designer_Creating_DLL_element_in_Visual_Studio_01.png)